BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `1st`: The episode number which identifies the episode.
 Must be between 1 and 255.

 Internal Fields:
+- `Name`: Name of the episode which is displayed on the main menu.
 - `StartMap`: Which map to load when starting a new game with this episode selected.
 Must be between 1 and 255.

 ## ClearEpisodes